alachins/raisd/README.md

 Test Run
 --------

 To verify that RAiSD is installed correctly, a test run can be done with the following commands.
-These commands are going to download a dataset (one of the many that we used for evaluation purposes) and execute RAiSD to process 1,000 simulated sets of SNPs (genomic region size = 100000 bp).
+These commands are going to download a dataset (one of the many that we used for evaluation purposes) and execute RAiSD to process 1,000 simulated sets of SNPs (genomic region size = 100000 bp, weak bottleneck, selective sweep at the center of the region).

     $ wget 139.91.162.50/raisd_data/d1.tar.gz
     $ tar -xvzf d1.tar.gz